IWBAACTWITOS Chapter 9

 "Here, coffee."

-'What am I supposed to do with this?'
+What am I supposed to do with this?

-When I spread both hands to receive the coffee beans, Ash smiled brightly and looked at me with expectant eyes.
-I held the coffee beans in my hands and looked at Ash.
+When I spread both hands to receive the coffee beans, Asher smiled brightly and looked at me with expectant eyes.
+I stared at Asher while holding the coffee beans in my hands.
+The maid who'd been following quietly without stopping me also seemed troubled about what to do with this.
+After quite some time passed, Asher seemed to sense something was strange and asked while tilting his head.

 "Why aren't you eating it?
 Coffee is made from this.
 So try eating it."